casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/README.md

 - **Custom Dataset:** The custom dataset build for the project.  (  )

-- **AI composer outputs:** Midi files from all the model generations, audio files for selected examples ( ).
+- **Model Outputs- AI Generated Music:** Midi files from all the model generations, audio files for selected examples ( ).